 - Choose any of the options explained in the preceding step to fill your active slide with the selected gradient fill.
 Thereafter, you can proceed choosing any of the following options:

 - Click the Apply to All button to fill all slides in the presentation with the selected gradient colors.

 - Click the Reset Background button to abandon all changes you made to the slide background.

-Figure 6: Presentation with a gradient fill color background
+Figure 6: Presentation background applied with Shade from title gradient type

 - Remember to save your presentation often.